 Human Resources Development Fund (HRDF): This is a mandatory levy payment collected by the HRDF from employers from all industries.
 It is for employee training and skills upgrading of the Malaysian workforce.

 It is mandatory for companies with 10 or more local employees to contribute and the contribution rate is 1% of the monthly wages of each of their Malaysian employees.
-For companies with 5-9 local employees, it is optional and the contribution rate is 0.5%.
+For companies with five to nine local employees, it is optional and the contribution rate is 0.5%.

 |Social Security System||Monthly Salary Cap (MYR)||Employer Contribution||Employee Contribution|